szwacz/electron-boilerplate/README.md

 npm run e2e
 ```
 The task searches for all files in `e2e` directory which respect pattern `*.e2e.js`.

+### Continuous integration

+Electron [can be plugged](https://github.com/atom/electron/blob/master/docs/tutorial/testing-on-headless-ci.md) into CI systems.
+Here two CIs are already configured for you.
+[Travis CI](https://travis-ci.org/) covers testing on OSX and Linux and [App Veyour](https://www.appveyor.com) on Windows.

 # Making a release